Problem breakdown

 Your audience keeps asking because the answer is hard to find

 Creators with 50+ educational videos often answered the question already.
-The issue is that the answer is buried in a feed, playlist, or long video.
+The issue is that the answer is buried in a feed, playlist, or long video, or the viewer still cannot translate it into their own situation.

-A question page can connect the audience's wording to the exact video, timestamp, lesson, or framework that answers it.
+A question page, workflow, diagnostic, or AI-guided tool can connect the audience's wording and context to the exact video, timestamp, lesson, or framework that answers it.

 Mini diagnostic

-If viewers ask where the framework lives, which video to watch first, or how an old lesson applies now, the archive may need a searchable product path.
+If viewers ask where the framework lives, which video to watch first, or how an old lesson applies now, the archive may need a real product path instead of another playlist.

 Source-evidence note